-Additionally, the line-item budget clearly identifies the OHA share and the cash match funding.
+Additionally, the line-item budget clearly identifies the OHA share.

 The budget justification narratively describes how each line-item cost was calculated and includes a short explanation of why it is necessary to the project.

 As described above, the budget justification is a narrative breakdown of the line item costs and a brief explanation why it is necessary to the project.
 Each line-item cost is broken down to justify the annual expense.